-• Share price risk
+· Share price risk

-The share price risk is massively limited since the Bank does not have its own trading book positions.
-The proportion of shares and funds in the banking book is 25%.
+The share price risk is strongly limited since the Bank does not have its own trading book positions.
+The proportion of shares and other non-fixed-interest securities in relation to total securities according to the balance sheet is around 31%.

-• Interest rate risk
+Interest rate risk

+The most relevant market risk to which Bank Frick is exposed is interest rate risk.
+Interest rate risk in the banking book is evaluated on the basis of interest rate shocks.
 In relation to refinancing, high priority is given to ensuring matching maturities within the credit portfolio.
 As a result, the interest rate risk can be kept correspondingly low.
-Periodic stress tests

-(six scenarios, including a parallel shift of the yield curve by 100 or 200 basis points, etc.) are carried out to determine the interest rate risk.
+Periodic stress tests (different scenarios, including a parallel shift of the yield curve) are carried out to determine the interest rate risk.

-• Exchange rate risk
+Exchange rate risk

-Bank Frick's internal regulations stipulate that no open foreign exchange positions of more than CHF 1 million or equivalent may be held overnight in any currency.
-The total of all open foreign currency positions must not exceed CHF 3 million.
+Bank Frick's internal regulations stipulate that no open foreign exchange positions of more than CHF 1 million or equivalent may be held overnight in any currency with respect to trading.
+The total of all open foreign currency positions held overnight must not exceed CHF 3 million.
 This essentially helps to minimise the exchange rate risk.